They deserve to be seen around more, says David Tomlinson

 Advantages of the golden

-Fans of golden retrievers will tell you that they work differently from Labradors.
+Shooters who work golden retrievers will point out that they work differently from Labradors.
 They often use air scent, which causes them to carry their head higher.
 Whether they hunt with heads up or heads down, the golden retrievers I have watched have all impressed with their bird-finding ability.

 Graham Cox is one of the golden retriever’s biggest fans: he is a longstanding member of the Kennel Club’s field trials sub-committee, and has worked goldens for many years, making up two FTChs.
 He believes that if you “build an effective relationship with a golden, you will have a game-finder beyond compare.